tsonak23/Data-Cleaning_SQL_Layoffs/README.md

---Deleted rows where both mentioned columns have null values--
+#️⃣--Deleted rows where both mentioned columns have null values--

 select * from layoffs_Staging2
 where total_laid_off is null